This blog may contain affiliate links. Read our disclosure policy for more info.

 The east coast boasts some of the most beautiful beaches in Sri Lanka and Trincomalee is one of the nicest.
 It’s also quieter than the touristic southern coast and offers a more relaxed vibe.
+Trincomalee ended up being one of the best places we visited in Sri Lanka.

 1. Explore Fort Frederick and enjoy a juice with a view